simonpcouch/carpentR/README.md

 remotes::install_github("simonpcouch/carpentR")
 ```

+Note that “original source code” is mentioned throughout this package’s
+source—this is in reference to an original implementation of the model
+in Pascal.

 \[1\] Carpenter S.R.
 (1992) Destabilization of Planktonic Ecosystems and
 Blooms of Blue-Green Algae.
 In: Kitchell J.F. (eds) Food Web Management.
 Springer Series on Environmental Management.
 Springer, New York, NY